javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/10-make-army/solution.md

     army[5](); // 5
     ```

-    That's essentially the same, because, `for` on each iteration generates a new lexical environment, with its own variable `i`.
+    That's essentially the same, because `for` on each iteration generates a new lexical environment, with its own variable `i`.
 So `shooter` generated in every iteration references its own `i`, from that very iteration.

     ![](lexenv-makearmy-for-fixed.svg)

-Now, as you've put so much effort into reading this, and the final recipe is so simple - just use `for`, you may wonder -\- was it worth that?
+Now, as you've put so much effort into reading this, and the final recipe is so simple - just use `for`, you may wonder -- was it worth that?

 Well, if you could easily answer the question, you wouldn't read the solution.
 So, hopefully this task must have helped you to understand things a bit better.